tidwall/evio/README.md

 ## Multithreaded

 The `events.NumLoops` options sets the number of loops to use for the server.
-Setting this to a value greater than 1 will effectively make the server multithreaded for multi-core machines.
+A value greater than 1 will effectively make the server multithreaded for multi-core machines.
-Which means you must take care with synchonizing memory between all event callbacks.
+Which means you must take care when synchonizing memory between event callbacks.
-Setting to 0 or 1 will run the server single-threaded.
+Setting to 0 or 1 will run the server as single-threaded.
 Setting to -1 will automatically assign this value equal to `runtime.NumProcs()`.

 ## Load balancing